10 mins TO READ

 - Content: including website copy and images.
 Readability plays a big part here.

 - Meta Tags & Titles: these determine the snippet and description that you see on a search engine.

 Check out this Moz article on On-Page ranking factors for more information.

-Involves all actions taken outside of your website that affect it’s ranking in the SERPs.
+It involves all actions taken outside of your website that affect its ranking in the SERPs.

 Here we focus on improving the perception that search engines have of your website based on:

 - Relevance and trustworthiness.